myh1000/messengerbot/README.md

 # messengerbot

-This is a facebook messenger I made to run on a node server.
+This is a facebook messenger bot I made to run on a node server.

 ## Installation